CSCfi/metadata-submitter/README.md

 <details><summary>Click to expand</summary>

+Development team members should check internal [contributing guidelines for Gitlab](https://gitlab.ci.csc.fi/groups/sds-dev/-/wikis/Guides/Contributing).

-If you want to contribute to a project and make it better, your help is very welcome.
-For more info about how to contribute, see [CONTRIBUTING](CONTRIBUTING.md).
+If you are not part of CSC and our development team, your help is nevertheless very welcome.
+Please see [contributing guidelines for Github](CONTRIBUTING.md).

 </details>